a419625887/HALM/README.md

 ## Usage

+The HALM code is in `Source` folder.
 The code is separated into several python scripts.
 Each script corresponds to a distinctive step of the HALM method.
 The main script is `halm.py`.
-Other scripts would be called as the main script is running.
+Other scripts is called automatically as the main script is running.

 Usage of the code is quite simple.
-After preparing all input data and putting them in `Input` folder, run the following command in a terminal:
+After putting all python scripts from the `Source` into the same directory as the `Input` folder. run the following command in a terminal:
 ```
 python halm.py
 ```
 The results can be then found in `Output` folder.
-Run the following command to visualize the input data and results:
+To visualize the model results, put all python scripts from the `Visual_tools` into the same directory as the `Output` folder, then run the following command:
 ```
 python visualization.py
 ```
 Figures are exported to `Plots` folder.
-This visualization tool is for a relatively small dataset (e.g. the example problem).
+This visualization tool is for a relatively small dataset (e.g. the example problems).
 Other softwares may be used to visualize large datasets.

 ## License